Skip to main content

 Namespace Definitions

-A namespace defines the valid relations and permission rules for a type of object:
+A namespace defines the valid relations and permission rewrites for a type of object:

 namespace: document